 You’re here because you want to learn about email threads.

 An email thread groups all emails related to a particular topic into a single email.
-By default, popular email clients now organize emails this way:
+By default, most popular email clients now organize emails this way:

 If your inbox is full of clutter and you have trouble finding emails, you’re (most likely) not using email threads.